Second Battle of Târgu Frumos: Historiography

 Soviet sources make few references to the battle.
 Historian David Glantz has found some mention of operations in Romania in April and May 1944 in divisional histories.
 The main source for him is the Soviet 2d Tank Army's history, where a direct reference to the battle is found.
-It states that in late March 1944, the tank army was shifted into the sector of 27th Army with the mission of "attacking in the direction of Focuri and Podul-Iloaei.
-Subsequently, the army was to strike a blow toward the city of Yassy and secure it."
+It states that in late March 1944, the tank army was shifted into the sector of 27th Army with the mission of "attacking in the direction of Focuri and Podu Iloaiei.
+Subsequently, the army was to strike a blow toward the city of Iași and secure it."

 In the narrative on follow-on operations by the Tank Army it is stated that it attacked together with 27th Army’s 35th Rifle Corps.
 It also claims that the 3rd Tank Corps reached Târgu Frumos, but was repulsed by the German counterattacks.
 The 16th Tank Corps identified by the German officers appears not to be mentioned in the account.

 Despite German claims that the Soviet attack was a full-fledged offensive, it appears now that the battle of Târgu Frumos was a relatively small-scale operation in the context of 1944's fighting on the Eastern Front, even though a Soviet success would have put the Red Army into a much stronger position for its eventual attack into Romania.

 Aftermath

 At the end of the Battle of Târgu Frumos the frontline stabilised.
-However, it was from these positions that the Soviets launched the successful Jassy–Kishinev Offensive in late August 1944.
+It was from these positions that the Soviets launched the successful Jassy–Kishinev Offensive in late August 1944.

 On a political level, the battle accelerated the activities of anti-German forces in Romania, leading to negotiations between the traditional political parties and the Romanian Communist Party, represented by Lucrețiu Pătrășcanu.